 To support such a high user count and ensure security Grammarly team uses a number of technologies, including Java EE, Ruby, Node.js, Python, MongoDB, MySQL, AWS, etc. If we focus on the back-end technologies, we’ll see the “usual suspects” Java and Node.js that are used on the server side for various back-end services.
 Big cloud solutions utilize a variety of technologies for different services depending on their advantages.
 For more details on Node.js vs Java, we’d address more precisely each of these server-side frameworks and explain how you can leverage them in the most effective way.

 Java Enterprise Landscape

 Java EE is one of the standard technologies in enterprise software development.
 This platform was initially created to reduce complexity by providing efficient tools to build, maintain and advance multi-tiered applications.
-With each new version, Java developers have the possibility to improve functionality and portability as well as increase the overall productivity.
-In light of the latest news, Oracle announced that it had submitted Java EE to the Eclipse Foundation and the name of the platform was rebranded as Jakarta EE.
-In fact, the developers’ choice of this technology hasn’t changed and more than 66% of them stated that they would definitely stay with Java despite recent adjustments.
-Moreover, it is interesting to mention that the high percentage of developers are still using the previous versions of Java EE.
+With each new version, Java developers have the possibility to improve functionality and portability as well as increase overall productivity.
+In light of the latest news, Oracle announced that it had submitted Java EE to the Eclipse Foundation, and the name of the platform was rebranded as Jakarta EE.
+In fact, the developers’ choice of this technology hasn’t changed, and more than 66% of them stated that they would definitely stay with Java despite recent adjustments.
+Moreover, it is interesting to mention that a high percentage of developers are still using the previous versions of Java EE.
 They are quite satisfied with the provided features and don’t plan to migrate to other technology in the near future.

 The Java EE version choice isn’t limited to one option.
 Developers state that they still use some previous versions and 21% of them don’t care which version to go with due to the great functionality they get.